folutade/KnowThatYouAnointed/content/posts/the-party.md

   When gang-banging make me kill a nigga blacker than me?
   Hypocrite!***

-* Now with Kendrick's own battle against Drake in 2024, Kendrick seems to have lost the spiritual clarity that he had back in 2015 when he recognized that he might be the biggest hypocrite.
+* Now, with Kendrick's own battle against Drake in 2024, Kendrick seems to have lost the spiritual clarity that he had back in 2015 when he recognized that he might be the biggest hypocrite.

 {{< /details >}}